samidukushalaya/Qt-Student_Teacher_Manager/README.md

 - click the LMS pro file
 - In Qt creator -> Build & Run -> select Desktop Qt 6.9.2 MinGW 64-bit or latest version  Build
-- Now press ctrl + R or cick run
+- Now press ctrl + R or cick run to excute the code